Anti-Forging Quantum Data: Cryptographic Verification of Quantum Computational Power: Results and Methods

-Moreover, the following theorem implies that for IQP circuits, the scrambling process leaves the correlation function unchanged (see Appendix~\ref{expand_CF}): \begin{theorem} Denote $\mathcal{C}_M$ as the linear subspace spanned by the column vectors of the main part, i.e., the matrix representation of $H_M$.
+Moreover, when all angles for the Hamiltonian terms are the same, the following theorem (as a consequence of Theorem~1 of \cite{IQP08}) implies that for IQP circuits, the scrambling process leaves the correlation function unchanged: \begin{theorem} Denote $\mathcal{C}_M$ as the linear subspace spanned by the column vectors of the main part, i.e., the matrix representation of $H_M$.
 When all $\theta$'s are identical, we can express the correlation functions in the following form:

-where $d$ is the dimension of the linear subspace $\C_{M}$, $q$ is the number of terms in $H_M$ and $|\c|$ is the Hamming weight of $\c$. \end{theorem} A similar result was previously obtained in Ref.~\cite{IQP08} in terms of the probability bias.
+where $d$ is the dimension of the linear subspace $\C_{M}$, $q$ is the number of terms in $H_M$ and $|\c|$ is the Hamming weight of $\c$. \end{theorem} For completeness, we give a proof in Appendix~\ref{app:invariance_CF}.
 From this theorem, one can see that the value of $\ev{\Z_{\s}}$ depends only on the linear subspace $\C_M$ since each term in the expression depends only on $\c \in \C_M$.
-Therefore, even if $H_M$ is scrambled, as long as the secret string is also scrambled accordingly, to preserve the orthogonality with rows in $\chi$, then the linear subspace $\mathcal{C}_M$ will remain unchanged and so is the value of $\ev{\Z_{\s}}$.
+Therefore, even if $H_M$ is scrambled, as long as the secret string is also scrambled accordingly, to preserve the inner product with rows in $\chi$, then the linear subspace $\mathcal{C}_M$ will remain unchanged and so is the value of $\ev{\Z_{\s}}$.
+We note that, this scrambling-invariance property is true even in the case where the angles are different; we discuss this point also in Appendix~\ref{app:invariance_CF}.

-For example, in the upper left corner of Fig.~\ref{fig:scrambling}, $\s = (0,1,1,0,0,0,0)$ and the main part is the first 3 rows (i.e. $q = 3$).
+This scrambling-invariance property can be better explained with Fig.~\ref{fig:scrambling} as an example.
+In the upper left corner of Fig.~\ref{fig:scrambling}, $\s = (0,1,1,0,0,0,0)$ and the main part is the first 3 rows (i.e. $q = 3$).
 The linear subspace $\C_M$ is spanned by the column vectors in the blue block, namely $\vb{a}_1 = (0,0,1)^T$, $\vb{a}_2 = (0,1,0)^T$, and $\vb{a}_3 = (1,0,1)^T$ (i.e. $d = 3$).
 In this way, the vectors of the linear subspace takes the form $\c = \sum_{i = 1}^3 y_i \vb{a}_i$, with $y_i \in \{ 0,1 \}$.
 After the scrambling, one can check that each column in the new main part can be written as linear combination of the three vectors $\{ \vb{a}_1,\vb{a}_2,\vb{a}_3\}$ , which means the new linear subspace is the same as $\C_M$.
-So the correlation function after the scrambling remains the same too.
-We remark that the scrambling invariance holds for the case of multiple secret strings as well.
+So, the correlation function after the scrambling remains the same too.
+This scrambling process not only hides the secret, but also extends an initially small main part.
+We remark that the scrambling invariance holds for the case of multiple secret strings as well, because those secrte strings all share with the same $\C_M$.